uozuAho/pandemic_ddd/readme.md

   - role special abilities
     - operations expert:
       - build a research station without a city card
+        - throw when already station
+        - throw when no stations left
+        - legal commands
+        - all commands
       - move from a station to anywhere by discarding a city card
     - medic: remove all cubes of a colour when treating disease, insta-remove cubes when cured
     - researcher: give any city card to a player in the same city